Sayedashams/Sayedashams/README.md

 ---

+### 💥 Quick Byte
-Quick Byte: I can analyze data in Power BI, sketch UI in Canva, debug Python code and still forget what I actually sat down to do 😄
+I can analyze data in Power BI, sketch UI in Canva or Figma, debug Python code and still forget what I actually sat down to do 😄

 ---